 Focusing on professional development in the humanitarian sector we have developed a digital platform where key players can meet: humanitarian workers and volunteers, learning and assessment providers, and employers.

-You will be able to see your skills and field experience recognised, and link to courses and assessment that will show what you know and can do.
+Get your skills and field experience recognised, and link to courses and assessment that show what you know and can do.

 Create your own Open Badges

-You will see how Open Badge digital credentials can map and recognise needed skills.
-You will be able to issue badges for your courses and assessments.
+Open Badge digital credentials can map and recognise needed skills.
+You can issue badges for your courses and assessments.

 Learn and meet the standards